-Readers, Mr. Merritt is a man of taste and perception worthy of your visit.
-Plus, he has a cat.
-Plus, when he walks the early Winter-time streets of Buenos Aires, he notices stuff like this:
+Readers, Mr. Merritt is a man of taste and perception who, when he walks the early Winter-time streets of Buenos Aires, he takes pictures of things like this:

 This is an old kitty keeping warm in Buenos Aires on an August Winter day.